minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have screenshots
 * Topics must have a download link
-* __Adfly__

- Adfly is permitted for the download link only.
-No other adfly links are allowed.
 * Topics must follow the tagging format

 ## Tutorials

 * __Tutorials Only__

     Topics must contain a "Last updated" date or which version of Minecraft it works for (You can put "Any" if Minecraft version number is irrelevant.)

 * Do not post topics asking for help here

 ## Language Packs